dsp2003/clef/README.md

 + [N] Lava gives 1 point of fuel (because it's basically the source of core fragments)

 + [R] Coal gives 2 points of fuel (same as in EK, 0 in UG)

-+ [R] Coal can be crafted from 10 Unrefined Wood in Stone Furnace (recipe learned on picking up the Wood)

 + [M] Intraspace travel takes 5 points of fuel (was 50 in EK, 0 in UG made little to no sense, but...)